essenius/FitNesseFitSharpRest/README.md

 Differences are:
 * Download the repo code as a zip file and extract the contents of the folder `FitNesseFitSharpRest-master` to `%LOCALAPPDATA%\FitNesse`
 * Go to solution folder: `cd /D %LOCALAPPDATA%\FitNesse\Rest`
+* If using .NET SDK:
     * Build fixture solution: `dotnet build --configuration release Rest.sln`
     * No need to publish as we are leveraging the RestTest folder
+* If not using .NET SDK, download `RestTests.zip` from the latest [Release](../../releases) and extract into the `RestTests` folder
 * Go to the fixture assembly folder: `cd RestTests\bin\Release\net5.0`
 * Start FitNesse
 * Run the suite: Open a browser and enter the URL http://localhost:8080/FitSharpDemos.RestSuite?suite